GHeinzelmann/BAT.py/README.md

 ### Simulations

-The free energy stage starts from the equilibrated system, rebuilding the latter, as well as resetting the anchor atoms and the restraints for use in the free energy calculation.
+Once the equilibration simulations for all poses are finished, the user will now perform the free energy stage.
+Here, starting from the final state of the equilibrated system, BAT will reset the ligand anchor atoms and the restraints reference values for use in the free energy calculation.
 In this example we will use the DD method with restraints to obtain the binding free energies.
 For charged ligands, one should use the SDR method instead, in order to avoid artifacts arising from the periodicity of the system [1].
 Again in the program main folder, type:

 python BAT.py -i input-dd.in -s fe